-Are you worried about making costly tweaks to your AdWords campaigns?
+Are you worried about making costly tweaks to your Google Ads campaign experiments?

-More and more businesses are turning to Google AdWords.
+More and more businesses are turning to Google Ads.

-Because it works.
-So much so that 72% of AdWords marketers plan to increase their PPC budgets.
+So much so that 72% of marketers plan to increase their PPC budgets.

-But in order for it to work so well, marketers have to set up and manage those ads correctly.
+But in order for it to work so well, digital marketers have to set up and manage those ads campaigns correctly.

-That means choosing the right variables and tweaking them over time.
+That means choosing the right variables and tweaking them over time for optimized performance.

 Luckily, each tweak doesn’t have to come with high (and expensive) stakes.

-Instead, Google allows you to run experiments before applying changes to existing campaigns.
-This article covers everything you need to know about how to set and run your own AdWords experiments.
+Instead, Google allows you to run Ads experiments before applying changes to existing campaigns.
+This article covers everything you need to know about how to set and run your own Google Ads experiments.

-Put simply, it’s an ad campaign run through a Google AdWords account, usually composed of a group of ads.
+Put simply, it’s an advertising campaign run through a Google Ads account, usually composed of a group of ads.

 Google describes it as “a set of ad groups (ads, keywords, and bids) that share a budget, location targeting, and other settings.
-Campaigns are often used to organize categories of products or services that you offer.”
+Google Ads campaign experiments are often used to organize categories of products or services that you offer.”

 Ads are generally grouped by product type or location, with each ad in a group usually targeting a separate keyword.

-For example, at Ignite Visibility we offer SEO, social media, Amazon optimization services and much more.
-So, we could choose to run a different campaign for each service.
+For example, at Ignite Visibility we offer SEO, social media, Amazon optimization services, and much more.
+So, we could choose to run a different Google Ads experiment campaign for each service.

-In fact, Google Economic Impact Report shows that businesses make an average of $2 in revenue for every $1 they spend.
+In fact, the Google Economic Impact Report shows that businesses make an average of $2 in revenue for every $1 they spend in Google Ads experiments.

-Google AdWords gives you control over how much you spend.
+Google Ads gives you control over how much money you spend.

 There’s no minimum amount required; rather, you set daily a budget for how much you intend to spend.